 The above seq2seq model is converting a German phrase to its English counterpart.
 Let’s break it down:

-• At every time step in the Encoder, the RNN takes a word vector (xi) from the input sequence and a hidden state (Hi) from the previous time step
+• During each time step in the Encoder, the RNN processes a word vector (xi) from the input sequence and a hidden state (Hi) from the previous time step.

-• The hidden state is updated at each time step
+• The hidden state undergoes updates at each time step.

-• The hidden state from the last unit is known as the context vector.
-This contains information about the input sequence
+• The last unit’s hidden state becomes the context vector, containing information about the input sequence.

-• This context vector is then passed to the decoder and it is then used to generate the target sequence (English phrase)
+• This context vector is transmitted to the decoder, which employs it to generate the target sequence (English phrase).

-• If we use the Attention mechanism, then the weighted sum of the hidden states are passed as the context vector to the decoder
+• When using the Attention mechanism, the decoder receives the weighted sum of the hidden states as the context vector.

 Challenges